EmilyMayGrout/coatithon_code/code_review/README.txt

 preprocessing code (5 files):
 # the preprocessing code puts the raw data into the correct formats for running the analysis (level0)
-# for some of the groups, data were removed for specific individuals (e.g if a collar had fallen off) (level1)
+# for some of the groups, data were removed for specific individuals (e.g. if a collar had fallen off) (level1)

 	       Galaxy -> 'preprocess_gps_lowres.R' and 'preprocess_lowres_remove_wrong_data_level1.R'
 	       Presedente -> 'preprocess_gps_lowres_presedente.R' and 'preprocess_lowres_remove_wrong_data_level1_presedente.R'